Skip to content

 • Do not hold a degree and are seeking an alternative to university.

-• Have achieved, or are predicted to achieve, AAB at A-Level (or equivalent).
+• Have achieved, or are predicted to achieve, strong A-Level grades (or equivalent qualifications, excluding EPQ).
 Applications with mitigating circumstances will be considered.

 • Are eager to pursue a legal career while combining work and study.